rajurraju400/iptcncp/docs/hubcluster-installation.md

 Make sure you have gone through TSN-01 and TSN-03 ( available on TSN Section)  for this step as there might be little deviation from base artifacts or configuration approach .
 Do check Latest HW Certification Latest issue for particular HW to align with NCP release .

 2. DNS entries for the Openshift clusters is a must, otherwise the installation would fail.
-Generate a keypair for ssh access of the HUB cluster nodes, using ssh-keygen.
-Preferred algorithm is ed25519.
-Use the command:
-It will keep pub in .ssh folder
+3. Generate a keypair for ssh access of the HUB cluster nodes, using ssh-keygen.
+Preferred algorithm is `ed25519`.
+Use the command, It will keep pub in .ssh folder.

 ```